THOMASELOVE/431-labs-2024/lab5/README.md

 # Lab 5 for 431 in Fall 2024

-When available, instructions and other materials related to Lab 5 will be posted here.
+Instructions and other materials related to Lab 5 are now available.

 ## Prior to attempting Lab 5, we assume ...